Benny B

-Benny B (real name Abdel Hamid Gharbaoui, born 11 December 1968 in Molenbeek-Saint-Jean) is a Belgian artist.
+Abdel Hamid Gharbaoui (born 11 December, 1968, in Brussels), better known by his stage name Benny B, is a Belgian-Moroccan rapper and b-boy.
 He was the leader of a Belgian hip-hop group of the same name.
 Their singles "Vous êtes fous!" and "Qu'est-ce qu'on fait maintenant ?" peaked respectively at #3 and #2 in France in 1990.
 The group enjoyed a rapid success, followed by an equally quick loss of public interest.
 They disbanded after their second album.